-Seriously, this was delish.
-I’m not about to pretend that this dish is particularly healthy, but it is healthier than if you made a pound cake with chocolate or Nutella swirls… so at least there’s that?
+Ahem, YUM.
+Seriously, this pound cake with blueberry swirls was DELISH.
+I’m not about to pretend that this dish is healthy… But it is healthier than if you made a pound cake with chocolate or Nutella swirls.
+So at least there’s that?

-Not only does it involve blueberries (which are by far my favorite of all of the berries), but this dish is also the perfect dish to make for dessert one night and then consume as leftovers for brunch the next morning.
-Love that.
+- This dessert recipe is also the perfect dish to make for dessert one night, and then consume as leftovers for brunch the next morning.
+And I love when dishes can be repurposed like that.

 Oh and PS my mom desperately needs a loaf pan so yes, yet again I had to improvise – I actually used a 9″ x 11″ baking pan this time and cut the pound cake into little squares instead of horizontal slices.
 Can’t wait to get back to Dallas and make this for real… maybe I’ll even find a way to “fall” it up a bit with cranberry or pomegranate swirls!